DSP-Fall23-Team11/FT-Image-Mixer/README.md

 pip install -r requirements.txt
 ```

+3. Run main.py

-3. Load four grayscale images.
+4. Load four grayscale images.
-4. Adjust Fourier Transform components, weights, and regions as desired.
+5. Adjust Fourier Transform components, weights, and regions as desired.
-5. Monitor the mixing progress with the weighted sliders.
+6. Monitor the mixing progress with the weighted sliders.
-6. View the resulting mixed image in the specified output viewport.
+7. View the resulting mixed image in the specified output viewport.

 ## Logging